DefangLabs/homebrew-defang/README.md

 ## How do I install these formulae?

-`brew install defang-io/defang/defang-cli`
+`brew install defang-io/defang/defang`

-Or `brew tap defang-io/defang` and then `brew install defang-cli`.
+Or `brew tap defang-io/defang` and then `brew install defang`.

 ## Documentation